 In this case, you’d probably want your customers to give you a definite answer about their experience.
-Here you can use the radio buttons because they are best suited for collecting one-answer responses.
+Here you can use the radio buttons because they are best suited for collecting single-answer responses.

 Now consider you are sharing an order form with your customer.
 Here you want customers to be able to order multiple food items at the same time.
 The logical approach in this scenario would be to use the checkboxes field so that customers can select various items.

-Now that you understand the key difference between the radio button and checkbox, let’s see how you can create them in your next form.
+Now that you understand the key difference between radio buttons and checkboxes, let’s see how you can create them in your next form.

-Creating Radio Button and Checkbox Field With WPForms
+Creating Radio Button and Checkboxes Fields With WPForms

 WPForms is the best online form builder tool for WordPress sites.
 Using its advanced features, you can create professional-looking and beautiful forms with a user-friendly interface.

 It is the most popular form builder plugin on WordPress.org, with 5+ million active installations and 12,000+ 5-star ratings.

 Other than the ability to add radio and checkbox fields, some other notable WPForms features include:

 - Drag and Drop Visual Builder: It is super easy and fun to build forms using the drag-and-drop form building tool.